mds1/lottery-dapp-template/README.md

     1. If necessary, uncomment line 29 of src/ethereum/deploy.js and add any input arguments
     2. If not in the ethereum folder: `$ cd ethereum`
     2. Deploy the contract: `$ node deploy.js`
 9. In src/ethereum/lotteryInstance.js, change the example address on line 12 to the address the contract was deployed to in step 9.
 Also replace all instances of lottery with your contract's name.
-This file allows you to access the contract instance elsewhere by just importing this file (steps for this are provided in the comments of this file)
+This file allows you to access the contract instance elsewhere by just importing this file (steps for this are provided in the comments of this file).
+This file is also used to correctly link to Etherscan on the Smart Contract tab (`ContractSource.vue`)
 10. In src/ethereum/lotteryGeneral.js, replace all instances of lottery to your contract's name.
 This file allows you to access a given instance of the contract by importing this function and passing it the contract's address (steps for this are provided in the comments of this file)
     1. Example use case is you have one contract that a user will use to deploy their own contracts, and you want to access their specific contract instance
     2. You may not need this functionality, in which case you can safely delete this file.
 This template does not use this functionality, and it is just included for reference.